davemus/users-management/TIMELOG.md

 * 30 minutes to make change / edit page looks prettier and small refactor
 * 10 minutes to create repository on github and push code there
 * 1 hour for making project prettier and adding footer
+* 1 hour 30 minutes for adding spinner, reset filters, message if table is empty